ganguli-lab/projecting-manifolds/README.md

   You will need to have the appropriate C compilers.
 On Linux, you should already have them.
   On Windows, [see here](https://wiki.python.org/moin/WindowsCompilers).

   You will need a BLAS/Lapack distribution.
-Anaconda on Windows sually uses MKL, but they recently moved the headers to a different package.
+Anaconda on Windows usually uses MKL, but they recently moved the headers to a different package.
 You can install it with:
   ```
   > conda install mkl-devel